Espresso-AI/anchors-for-object-detection/README.md

 Note that the important thing is that anchor priors and anchors can be generated seperately.
 The above cases are merely examples that are generally used.

-### Anchor-Assigner
+## Anchor-Assigner
-Assign targets to the anchors, and then return indices of target-assigned anchors and lables of assigned targets.
+Assigning targets to the anchors, and then return indices of target-assigned anchors and lables of assigned targets.
 It is very necessary to map the predictions and target labels, for obtaining the detection models' loss.
 This implementation can be commonly applied to all series of detection models.

 ```python